-When we project images at club meetings, the screen around the image appears black. or near-black.
-If your image has large dark areas running to the edge of the image these tend to blend into the background and viewers’ eyes can wander out of the frame.
-The same is true in inverse when images are presented on web sites against a white or other light background.
+When images are viewed on a computer screen or when projected, the screen around the image appears black, or near-black.
+If your image does not completely fill the screen and has large dark areas running to the edge of the image these tend to blend into the background and viewers’ eyes can wander out of the frame.

 The solution to this is to add a narrow border in a contrasting colour to the image, which is enough to keep eyes from straying beyond the frame.
 There is no set way to do this and I will demonstrate how I do it using FastStone Image Viewer, a free application for Windows.
 But first some links to ways to add borders in other applications you might be using.